Sajakhtar/google_cloud_functions/README.md

 Google Cloud SDK commands in the Google Cloud SDK Shell or Cloud Tools for Powershell :
-* initialize project: `gcloud init`
+* Initialize GCP account: `gcloud init`
 * List projects: `gcloud projects list`
 * Set/change project: `gcloud config set project prject_name` (First, set set project ID to which you want to deploy the functions)
 * Deploy Cloud Function: `gcloud functions deploy function_name --runtime python37 --trigger-http` (Google Cloud only supports Python 3.7, and python file must be `main.py`)

 ## Security
+cd

-We need to add security to our Cloud Function, else anyone can access the endpoint and send millions of requests, leading toa costly GCP bill
+We need to add security to our Cloud Function, else anyone can access the endpoint and send millions of requests, leading to a costly GCP bill